Hubs-Foundation/hubs-docs/docs/beginners-guide-to-CE.md

 ![Capture from DigitalOcean, Networking page.
 "Create Firewall" blue button highlighted with purple.](img/beginnersguide/image104.png)

 d.
-At Create Firewall, Name, enter **a firewall name** (no dashes allowed in the name). 🤔Advice: We used FirstFirewall.
+At Create Firewall, Name, enter **a firewall name** (no dashes allowed in the name).
+> 🤔 Advice: We used FirstFirewall.

 ![Capture from DigitalOcean, Networking, Create Firewall page.
 Under Name field, "FirstFirewall" (example) highlighted with purple.](img/beginnersguide/image105.png)